Joel Minerd was born on the family farm in 1827 at Hexebarger near Kingwood, Somerset County, PA, the son of Jacob and Catherine (Younkin) Minerd Jr.

 Joel died at age 86 on Aug.
 11, 1913, just days before the first annual Minerd Reunion, the last survivor of his family.

 Kate outlived him by seven years.
 She was afflicted with a stroke and died at the age of 83 on Jan.
 5, 1920.
-They and son David are buried in unmarked plots at the Seneff Cemetery near Rogers Mill, seen below.
+She, Joel and son David are buried in unmarked plots at the Seneff Cemetery near Rogers Mill, seen below.